LSU–Texas A&M football rivalry: SEC

 In 2018, Texas A&M beat LSU 74–72 at Kyle Field for their first win over the Tigers since 1995.
 This set an NCAA FBS record for most points scored in a single game and tied an NCAA record for playing in 7 overtime periods.

 LSU exacted revenge in the 2019 meeting at Baton Rouge, beating the Aggies 50–7 to wrap up an undefeated regular season.
 The Tigers went on to win their fourth national championship, defeating Oklahoma 63–28 at the Peach Bowl in the semifinals and Clemson 42–25 in the championship game.
 However, Texas A&M won 20–7 in Kyle Field in 2020.
-In 2021, LSU upset Texas A&M 27-24 to become bowl eligible, in coach Ed Orgeron's final game at LSU.
-Then, a year later, in 2022, the Aggies returned the favor, later upsetting LSU, who entered the game as the number 5 team in the nation, by a score of 38-23.
-Despite the win, A&M finished the season 5-7, making it the first losing season since 2009, and therefore making A&M inelgible for a bowl game for the first time since 2008.
+In 2021, LSU upset Texas A&M 27–24 to become bowl eligible, in coach Ed Orgeron's final game at LSU.
+Then, a year later, in 2022, the Aggies returned the favor, later upsetting LSU, who entered the game as the number 5 team in the nation, by a score of 38–23.
+Despite the win, A&M finished the season 5–7, making it the first losing season since 2009, and therefore making A&M inelgible for a bowl game for the first time since 2008.
+The Tigers would once again get revenge on the Aggies in 2023.
+Despite being down by 10 at halftime, the Tigers would pull away from the Aggies and end up winning 42–30.
+In 2024, despite being up 17–7 at halftime, the Tigers would allow the Aggies to outscore the Tigers 31–6 in the 2nd half; forcing LSU Quarterback Garrett Nussmeier into 3 interceptions while also being sacked twice.
+The comeback was also led by a quarterback change in the 3rd quarter, with the Texas A&M head coach Mike Elko benching starter Conner Weigman in favor of Marcel Reed.
+Reed would complete 2/2 passes for 70 yards, while rushing for 62 yards for 3 touchdowns.
+The Aggies would upset the 8th ranked LSU Tigers by a score of 38–23.

+With the SEC adopting a nine-game conference schedule starting in 2026, Texas A&M vs. LSU is a protected rivalry, with annual games until 2029.